-Make an impact on the next generation of learners by becoming a passionate teacher with an Associate of Arts degree in Teacher Education from Arapahoe Community College.
+Make an impact on the next generation of learners by becoming a passionate teacher with an Associate of Arts degree in Elementary Teacher Education from ACC.

 If you’re interested in teaching, getting your start at ACC is a great way to enter the education field.
 We offer an Associate of Arts transfer degree in Elementary Teacher Education that’s designed to be accepted at any public four-year college and university.
 If you’re interested in teaching at the secondary level, you can earn guaranteed transfer credits in the content area that you want to teach, as well as education foundation courses.
 Once you’ve graduated from ACC, you can transfer those credits to the Colorado public institution of your choice to complete your Bachelor’s degree and fulfill the requirements to earn your teaching license.
 If you’ve already earned your teaching license, you can renew it by taking education classes at ACC as well.

 As a teacher, you must develop the skills needed not only to teach but to foster an environment that makes it easy to learn.
 By earning your degree in elementary education at ACC or taking classes to transfer for a degree to teach at the secondary level, you will be doing so through:

 - Personal Development

 - Quantitative Reasoning

 The purpose of a statewide articulation agreement is to identify the courses a student at a Colorado public community college must complete as part of an AA/AS degree to be guaranteed to be able to complete the designated baccalaureate degree program at public four-year colleges and universities as designated by the Colorado Department of Higher Education (CDHE) transfer agreement.